Topic IndexLibrary Index

 Taking Your Baby Home

-Although parents are excited to take their baby home after days or weeks in the NICU, it may cause many parents some anxiety.
-When a baby is ready for discharge depends on many factors.
-Each baby must be individually evaluated for readiness and the family must be prepared to provide any special care for the baby.
+Most are excited to take their baby home after days or weeks in the NICU.
+But the idea can make some parents nervous.
+When a baby is ready to go home depends on many things.
+Each baby must be checked to see if he or she is ready.
+And, the family must be prepared to provide any special care for the baby.

 |Parents need to be ready to give their baby all the special care he or she will need at home.

-The American Academy of Pediatrics (AAP) has proposed discharge guidelines for high-risk newborn babies.
+The American Academy of Pediatrics (AAP) has some ideas on when high-risk newborn babies should go home.
 The following general information about discharge is based on those guidelines.
-Consult your baby's physician for more specific information, based on the needs and medical condition of your child.
+Ask your baby's health care provider for more specific information, based on the needs and medical condition of your child.

-Generally, babies may be ready for discharge when they:
+Generally, babies may be ready to go home when they:

 Are steadily gaining weight